 - That a sovereign government can buy whatever is for sale at any time but should only net spend up to the desire by the non-government sector to save otherwise nominal spending will outstrip the real capacity of the economy to respond in quantity terms and inflation will result.

-These concepts and understandings of modern monetary theory don’t impose any political opinion at all about how the state might use these opportunities.
+These concepts and understandings of Modern Monetary Theory (MMT) don’t impose any political opinion at all about how the state might use these opportunities.
 There is nothing intrinsically left-wing or right-wing or any wing, for that matter, about these statements.